-USE OF CELL PHONES
+USE OF CELL PHONES AND SMART WATCHES

-As a courtesy to other students and to the instructor, all cell phones should be turned off or vibrate prior to class.
+As a courtesy to other students and to the instructor, all cell phones should be turned off or to vibrate prior to class.
+Smart Watches are not to be used during class.
 Continued disregard of this policy may result in ejection from the course.
 If, due to medical or public safety concerns, a student needs an exception to this policy he/she should inform the instructor prior to class.
 Cell phones may not be used for any reason during an exam.
 Texting is not allowed during class and repeated violations will lead to dismal from the course with an assigned grade of F.